Practical Machine Learning, AI & Data Science Part A: Intro to ML using Azure ML

 This 2-day course introduces the most important concepts and tools in machine learning that you need to know.

-This live, instructor-led course (updated for 2019) can be attended in the classroom or via Skype.
+This live, instructor-led course (updated for 2019) can be attended in the classroom or via Teams/Skype.

 It focuses on R and the technologies of Microsoft Machine Learning Server, Azure ML, SQL Server, and Azure SQL Database, whilst teaching you everything you need to know to start using machine learning, and to apply data science for analytics.

 Who is the Introduction to Machine Learning training course for?

 Analysts, budding data scientists, database and BI developers, programmers, power users, DBAs, predictive modellers, forecasters, consultants, anyone interested in using ML for AI.